dobra-e/stock-analysis/README.md

 ### A Comparison of 2017 & 2018 Stocks
+The output of the analysis is below.

 | ![Green-Energy Stock Comparison (2017 & 2018)](/Graphics/StockComparison.png) |
 |:--:|
 | *Green-Energy Stock Comparison (2017 & 2018)* |

+#### Yearly Return
+From the tables it is clear that green-energy stocks performed better in 2017; all but one stock had a positive yearly return.
+The average yearly return for 2017 and 2018 was 67.3% and -8.5%, respectively.
+The stocks that had a positive return both years were ENPH and RUN.
+These stocks seem to be the best choice for investing.

+DAQO had the highest yearly return (199.4%) in 2017, but a negative return (-62.6%) in 2018.
+However, across years this would have been a positive investment overall with a 136.8% return.

+#### Total Daily Volume
+There doesn't appear to be a strong relationship between the total daily volume and return.
+When sorted by daily volume, the returns don't trend positively or negatively.
+In 2017, DAQO had the lowest daily volume, but the highest return.
+In 2018, the stock with the highest daily volume (ENPH) had one of the highest returns.

 ## Summary
 ### Advantages and Disadvantages of Refactoring Code